kevinfrei/EMP/README.md

 with a very anemic [AmplitudeJS](https://521dimensions.com/open-source/amplitudejs/)-based play back thingamajig.
-I ripped out Amplitude (it was overkill, and didn't mesh well with React/Undux) and I've got a core set of capabilities working.
+I ripped out Amplitude (it was overkill, and didn't mesh well with React) and I've got a core set of capabilities working.

 Music player stuff.
 First: I have a _lot_ of media.
 Last time I checked it was over 20,000 songs spread across about 2000 albums and the same general number of